 However, when encephalitis occurs, it is usually severe, and often fatal or permanently damaging.

-Babies and Children: Rabies Vaccine
+Travel Vaccinations for Babies and Children: Rabies Vaccine

 Travel Vaccinations for Babies and Children: Typhoid Vaccine